Goat Powered Invasive Removal

-The herd of about 40 goats are being rented from Wells Farm of Horse Shoe, NC.
+The herd of anywhere between 40 to 70 goats are being rented from Wells Farm of Horse Shoe, NC.
 The diverse diet that these goats will be treated to over the course of their Clemson stay is actually more nutritious than conventional field-based grass grazing, according to Wells Farm.
 While they do have their preferences, the goats will eat any and all plants in the prescribed, fenced area.
 The herd will be contained with an electrified, marked fence to separate them from campus.
 University members and the community are cautioned to keep away from the research site while in progress.

 Research of both the effectiveness and the ecological impacts of the goats will take advantage of their visit.
 A series of permanent plots have been established along the Hunnicutt Creek corridor.
 In each of the plots, plant diversity and cover, soil compaction, and invasive removal and regrowth will be studied, comparing areas within the prescribed goat grazing area and areas outside of it, which will be managed by either manual removal of invasives or chemical control of invasives or will be left alone as control plots.
 In addition, studies of bacteria and clarity of the water will compare water quality before the goats arrival and while they are grazing.
 Researchers on the project include Cal Sawyer, Don Hagan, Jeremy Pike, and student interns.

 April 25, 2018 - Back At It Again With The Goat Herd!

 For 2018, the Clemson goats are trying their hardest to eliminate the invasive species in the forest between Kite Hill and highway 92.
 This area is especially significant because this is the first site where Hunnicutt Creek is on campus, therefore the rest of the streams water is fed from this location.
 It will be interesting to see if the change in plant compostition will have any effect on the water quality downstream.